sotetsuk/pgx/README.md

 pip install pgx
 ```

-Note that the [MinAtar](https://github.com/kenjyoung/MinAtar) suite is provided as a separate extension for Pgx.
+Note that the [MinAtar](https://github.com/kenjyoung/MinAtar) suite is provided as a separate extension for Pgx ([`pgx-minatar`](https://github.com/sotetsuk/pgx-minatar)).
 Therefore, please run the following command additionaly to use the MinAtar suite in Pgx:

 ```sh
 pip install pgx-minatar